stratapp-ai/stratapp-ai.github.io/_blog/what-not-to-do-with-okrs.md

 ## OKR don't #5

-Don't rollout a single-use-app for OKRs.
+**Don't rollout a single-use-app for OKRs.**

 3 reasons:

-1 - for many (or most) employees, it will feel like just another tracking tool
+1 - for many (or most) employees, it will feel like just another tracking tool, as brilliant as OKRs are, employees will hate it

-2 - go for a tool that allows you to: a) evolve the strategy tree to a 12 to 18 month horizon; b) evolve the strategy, whilst at the same time running monthly/quarterly OKRs; and c) tie together execution of strategy, OKRs and daily work, in one digital workspace (thereby achieving Ray Dalio's radical transparency, whilst maintaining just enough structure and context)
+2 - go for a tool that allows you to: a) evolve the strategy tree to a 12 to 36 month horizon; b) evolve the strategy, whilst at the same time running monthly/quarterly OKRs; and c) tie together execution of strategy, OKRs and daily work, in one digital workspace (thereby achieving Ray Dalio's radical transparency, with just enough structure and context)

 3 - if you solve reason 2) above, then your leaders will have the opportunity to lead.
-No matter how good a leader you are, and how good your intentions are, you cannot lead if the above
+No matter how good a leader you are, and how good your intentions are, your leadership is diluted if you are bouncing around 5-10 different apps on above